Skip to main content

 In collaboration with doctors, researchers, and patient and community Representatives, RECOVER-ENERGIZE was created to study potential treatments for adults who still have:

-As a RECOVER-ENERGIZE site, Dr. Two Hawk’s team works to ensure these research opportunities are accessible to their local community.
+As a RECOVER-ENERGIZE site, Dr. Two Hawk’s team works to ensure that people in their local communities have the information and assistance they need to participate in this research.
 “We attend several local events each month where we talk to community members about the RECOVER clinical trials.
 This outreach has led to several enrolled participants,” says Shelby Petereit, Clinical Research Supervisor at Avera McKennan.
 “We also offer Lyft rides to and from the research clinic and home visits via our mobile health unit.”

-In addition to removing barriers to participation, Dr. Two Hawk’s team also prioritizes recruiting diverse study participants, which helps ensure the results from these research studies can help as many people as possible.
-“Diverse enrollment will allow the study to more accurately reflect the population that we see in South Dakota and our local communities,” says Dr. Two Hawk.
-“This will help us better understand and treat our patients.”
+In addition to removing barriers to participation, Dr. Two Hawk’s team also prioritizes enrolling people of different backgrounds and people who experience different symptoms, which helps ensure that the results from these studies can help as many people as possible.

 RECOVER-ENERGIZE will continue to enroll trial participants at 45 planned sites throughout the country.
 All active study sites are listed in the study record on ClinicalTrials.gov.